Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Introduction

-Most existing \modi{traditional} medial axis computation techniques rely on discretization \modi{of the shape or medial axis}, such as \modi{voxelization} or \modi{obtaining the} medial points~\cite{saha2016survey,tagliasacchi20163d}.
-Voxel-based approaches involve identifying a subset of a voxelized shape that aligns with the medial axis criteria.
-These methods are straightforward and efficient, but their accuracy is often limited by the resolution, which also affects scalability.
-Medial point-driven approaches utilize a collection of medial axis points, along with their connectivity, to represent the medial axis.
-Traditional techniques often simplify subsets of the Voronoi diagram (derived from surface sampling) to achieve a compact medial axis that balances between compactness and reconstruction accuracy.
-Others compute the medial axis points \modi{according to the symmetric properties of surface points}, then connect them to form a \modi{medial} mesh.
-Typically, \modi{most discretization-based} approaches require high-quality inputs (e.g., watertight meshes or densely sampled points without noise), and often lead to suboptimal results when these conditions are not met.
+Most \modi{traditional} medial axis computation techniques rely on discretization \modi{of either the shape or the medial axis itself, such as voxelization or direct extraction of medial points~\cite{saha2016survey,tagliasacchi20163d}.} Voxel-based methods identify a subset of voxels that approximately satisfy medial axis criteria.
+They are simple and efficient, but they are inherently limited by resolution, which constrains accuracy and scalability.
+Medial point-based approaches represent the medial axis as a set of points with connectivity, often derived from subsets of the Voronoi diagram constructed from sampled surface points.
+These methods aim to balance compactness with reconstruction accuracy by simplifying the Voronoi structure or grouping symmetric point pairs to form a medial mesh.
+However, discretization-based methods typically require high-quality inputs (e.g., watertight meshes or dense, noise-free point clouds) and often produce suboptimal results when these assumptions fail.

-Recently, learning-based methods have gained popularity, due to their reduced input requirements.
-However, these methods face challenges with limited generalization capability and often compromise the centering property and topological correctness.
+Recent learning-based approaches alleviate some input constraints.
+Among them, \citet{rebain2021deep} made a seminal contribution by introducing the \emph{medial field} (MF), a continuous and differentiable representation that models the radius information of the medial axis.
+They jointly trained the medial field with the signed distance field (SDF) within a unified neural framework.
+This elegant formulation not only provides a differentiable characterization medial geometry but also enables practical applications such as accelerating ray-surface intersection computations.
+However, because the medial field primarily encodes the radius information of projected surface points, it does not explicitly represent the medial axis itself, leaving open the problem of recovering a compact and accurate medial structure.

-Different from previous work, \cite{rebain2021deep} considers the medial axis as a continuous differential field, referred to as the medial field.
-They design a comprehensive network architecture to joint train the signed distance field and correlated deep medial field simultaneously, and leverage the learned medial field to accelerate ray-surface intersection computations.
-However, the medial field only captures the radius information of the projected point, making it difficult to extract the medial axis from it directly.
+Inspired by the insights in~\cite{rebain2021deep}, we propose a new neural implicit representation of the medial axis, from which a compact and robust medial mesh can be derived.
+Our key observation is that, for a given solid shape, the difference between its SDF and MF forms a differentiable function analogous to an unsigned distance field (UDF) of the medial axis.
+Consequently, the computation of the medial axis can be formulated as a UDF learning problem.